(Estimated reading time: 22 minutes)

 Who is coaching and mentoring them now?
 That up-and-coming star in your organization?
 Such people are vital in every organization for the wealth of talent and insight they bring.
 However, unless your entire organization is amply stocked with these individuals, it’s a haphazard approach to rely on those people, as assisting your followers is often not their primary role.
 A more focused solution is required.

 Human Resources?
 Not likely, and this is not a criticism.
 Do a Google search for the phrase “HR is not your friend” and you’ll see what I mean.
 Lots of negative narratives interlaced with analysis, all of which point to a simple paradox: the identified client for HR is the organization, not the individuals who comprise that organization.
 To put it another way, HR’s core mission creates a natural bias towards the organization, and away from the community filling that organization.
+I’ll come back to this in a minute.

 This singular point of reference accounts for the vast majority of negative experiences employees have with HR.
 Although there are some HR professionals who excel at understanding the paradox between organizational needs and employee development, it is always a difficult position at best, and there never seems to be enough time for working on employee development.